surajsharma14/100DaysOfBlockchain/README.md

 However, there are other types of applications and none of them use JavaScript in development.
 Even if libraries in a number of languages are being developed, there’s a lot of headache when it comes to using them in development.

-Thirdly, due to the unsafe nature of JavaScript, it’s not safe to extend dApps even if there’s no problem with doing the same with protocols.
+Thirdly, due to the unsafe nature of JavaScript, it’s not safe to extend dApps, even if there’s no problem with doing the same with protocols.
 Increasing costs associated with Web3 composability and the dangers of insecure JavaScript dependencies can also make things difficult for Web3 developers.